 - This experience does not include in-depth discussion of environmental science or a yoga session.

 - “The Forest is the Therapist, The Guide Opens the Doors.”
-As guides, we are here to aid you in your journey, but it is the forest that offers wellness and healing.
-This experience is not a therapy session with another human, but an opportunity to lean into the healing effects of nature.
+As guides, we are here to skillfully guide you as you explore the wellness benefits of time in nature.
+This experience does not include a therapy session with another human.

 - Check out our What to Expect page for more information and FAQs.